May 16, 2019

 - Armrest adjustability: The options for armrest adjustability include height, width, and length.
 To accommodate as many people as possible with one type of chair design, armrests should at least be height and width (usually can pivot towards the user).
 The armrest length feature is a useful adjustment if they come in contact with the desk, preventing you from getting close (and comfortable) to your work.

 By looking at the list above, you can almost already see where the issues are going to pop up.
-From an Ergonomist’s perspective these features are not only useful to fit the chair to the user but can also reduce the likelihood of long-term back health issues, as I wrote about in this past article.
+From an Ergonomist’s perspective these features are not only useful to fit the chair to the user but can also reduce the likelihood of long-term back health issues.

 Next, let’s get into the issues to why adjustments aren’t being made.